jeremyn-123/jeremyn-123.github.io/index.md

 * [Lab 11](https://github.com/cpsc-pilot-fall-2022/cpsc-120-lab-11-matthew-and-jaremy).

     Lab 11, part 2 was really fun.
 I really enjoy making small games and Hi-Lo Game was very fun to make.
 We made another Hi-Lo game in a previous lab but that one was very simple and a bit boring.
 I really enjoyed this one because it was actually fun to create and a lot more interactive with the user.
+I have always wanted to become a game developer and these are the first baby steps towards my dream job.